 Hundreds of Medical doctors were given information about a patient.
 He’s 67 years old, and suffers from chronic pain in his right hip.

 As the medical doctor, do you not prescribe medication and refer the patient to an orthopedic specialist, or do you prescribe medication?
 (Two choices!)

 Answer: Each option received half of the “votes.”

 BUT when a second medication option was added to the previous choices, 3/4 voted against the medication (for orthopedic referral)!

 Now think about that.
 The doctor was given an additional medication to choose from.
 Logic would dictate that some doctors would find the new medication appealing or dismiss it and return to their original choice.

-KEY INFLUENCE POINT: People, even doctors, aren’t logical…or close.
+Legend Point: People, even doctors, aren’t logical…or close.
 People will make decisions based upon how YOU describe an event and not based upon the actual event itself.

-KEY INFLUENCE POINT: Adding the extra option muddles thinking and pushes people to the more different solution.
+Legend Point: Adding the extra option muddles thinking and pushes people to the more different solution.
 (In this case the referral to the specialist.)